Babe Ruth's called shot: Event

-There is no dispute over the general events of the moment.
-All contemporary reports say that the Cubs' players and fans were jeering Ruth mercilessly throughout the game.
-Fans pelted Ruth with lemons as he stood in left field and while at the plate.
-Ruth responded to the rough treatment verbally and with physical gestures.
-Earlier in the game, Ruth had already hit a home run, and also nearly made a shoestring-catch that he missed and allowed the Cubs to tie the game, which led to even more heckling from the Cubs players and fans.
-With the score tied 4–4 in the fifth inning, Ruth took strike one from pitcher Charlie Root.
-As the Cubs players heckled Ruth and the fans hurled insults, Ruth held up his hand pointing at either Root, the Cubs dugout, or center field.
-Ruth took strike two, and then he repeated this pointing gesture after each pitch.
+Contemporary reports of the game say that the Cubs' players and fans were mercilessly jeering Ruth throughout.
+Fans pelted him with lemons as he stood in left field and while at the plate.
+He responded to the rough treatment verbally and with physical gestures.

+Earlier in the game, Ruth had already hit a home run, and also nearly made a shoestring-catch, the miss allowing the Cubs to tie the game; this led to even more heckling from the Cubs players and fans.
+With the score tied 4–4 in the fifth inning, he took strike one from pitcher Charlie Root.
+As the Cubs players heckled him and the fans hurled insults, he held up his hand pointing at either Root, the Cubs dugout, or center field.
+He took strike two, and then repeated this pointing gesture.

 It is unclear whether Ruth pointed to center field, to Root, to the Cubs' bench, or was just showing the strike count.
 In the 1990s, amateur filmmaker Matt Miller Kandle, Sr.'s film of the at-bat was discovered, but the film did not provide anything conclusive.
-In 2020, an audio clip was discovered from a radio show that originally aired on October 6, 1932 in which Lou Gehrig said that Ruth was indeed pointing toward the flagpole in center field.
+In 2020, an audio clip was discovered from a radio show that originally aired on October 6, 1932, in which Lou Gehrig said that Ruth was indeed pointing toward the flagpole in center field.